 Have you considered using walking poles?
 Holding the poles will help you by using your muscles, and the action required will also raise your hands high, thus helping to keep your blood flowing.
 It is said that walking with poles is a great workout – much better for you than it looks.

 If walking with poles is not an attractive alternative to you, why not carry a small stress ball, and gently squeeze it from time to time, swapping hands as you go.
-This will assist your muscles working too.
+This will assist your muscles working too and the movement should get your blood flowing.

 You may want to also wear watches and any smart fitness bands slightly higher on your arm.
 You will probably have to loosen them a notch to do so.